rbiggs/chocolatechip-ui/documentation/chocolatechip.markdown

 ##Function: $.extend

 A method to extend the ChocolateChip's $ method.
 This uses EC5's Object.defineProperty to extend objects without polluting the object's prototype.
 For older browsers that don't support this feature of ECMAScript5, ChocolateChip uses a simpler method of object prototype chaining for compatibility.
+If you simply want to extend $ itself, you can just pass in the object without the target object.

 **Syntax:**

     $.extend(object, {
         // object literal here.
+    });
+    // Exetend $ itself by passing only the object:
+    $.extend({
+    	// Stuff here.
     });

 **Parameters:**